Azure/azure-powershell/src/Network/Network/help/New-AzFirewallApplicationRule.md

 ```

 ### -SourceIpGroup
-The source addresses of the rule
+The source IpGroups of the rule

 ```yaml
 Type: System.String[]